Pixadus/pixadus.github.io/content/melbourne.md

 Fingers crossed 🤞.

+#### May 3, 2023

+I got the roadworthy back.

+> Residual anxiety loops through my mind.

+At least, an *invoice* for the roadworthy.

+> I can't afford this shit.

+$1,600 AUD worth of repairs and labor.
+Apparently, the previous owner removed the bolts securing the rear wheel cover to the frame, in order to fit a larger wheel.
+Not only does that suddenly make it very much *not roadworthy*, it's dangerous and feels ... stupid.
+Like, **actually though**?
+You needed a bigger wheel badly enough that you remove some lets-keep-the-bike-from-disintegrating bolts?

+So.
+Need a new tire.
+New brake pads.
+Brake fluid.
+Number plate is secured with ropes instead of bolts.
+Clutch is a bit stuck.

+Also, the foot pedals are aftermarket.
+And apparently not super great aftermarket.
+Bad enough that they also need to be swapped.

+> Ugh.

+Common sense says, no way.
+I can repair these things myself.
+Foot pedals?
+Psh.
+Ebay.
+Tire?
+Has to be cheaper than $300 somewhere.

+And then I remember, right.
+I'm in Australia.
+It's ... harder to ship things here.
+Don't have many tools to work with either, nor a garage.

+So ... yeah.
+I'm going to sleep on it.
+Stressed and a bit nerve-wracked now - not a great state to make decisions in.
+Is $1600 worth it?
+Avoid the hassle?
+Maybe.
+Just, a lot.

 ## Chromospheric fibrils (the solar physics bit)

 I'll probably be talking a lot about this particular subject in the coming days, so I figured I'd start now.
 As of today (April 30, 2023), my current employment is a remote research position with the **Laboratory for Atmospheric and Space Physics** (LASP), working with **Dr. Kevin Reardon** and **Dr. Gianna Cauzzi**, on the identification and classification of **chromospheric fibrils**, curvilinear features that can be found on H-alpha width images of the surface of the sun.